 As stormwater flows over driveways, lawns, and sidewalks, it picks up debris, chemicals, dirt, and other pollutants.
-Stormwater can flow into a storm sewer system or directly to a lake, stream, river or wetland.
-Anything that enters a storm sewer system is discharged untreated into the waterbodies we use for swimming, fishing, and drinking water.
-Polluted runoff is the nation’s greatest threat to clean water.
+Stormwater can flow into a storm sewer system or directly to a lake, stream, river, or wetland.
+Anything that enters a storm sewer system is discharged untreated into the bodies of water that we use for swimming, fishing, and drinking water.
+Polluted run-off is the nation’s greatest threat to clean water.

 By practicing healthy household habits, homeowners can keep common pollutants like pesticides, pet waste, grass clippings, and automotive fluids off the ground and out of stormwater.
 Adopt these healthy household habits and help protect lakes, streams, rivers, wetlands, and coastal waters.
 Remember to share the habits with your neighbors!